duanzr1996/EE183DA_Lab3/README.md

 }
 ```
 #### Limit Switch
 We use the limit switch model 10t85.
 There are three pins in the switch: C, NC(Normally Closed) and NO(Normally Open).
 When the switch is open, pin C is connected to NO, and when the switch is closed, pin C is connected to NC.
-The switch is opened in the start, so we connect NC to 3.3V, NO to GND, and C to an GPIO pin of the microcontroller.
+The switch is open in default state, so we connect NC to 3.3V, NO to GND, and C to an GPIO pin of the microcontroller.
 Therefore, when the servo presses down and closes the switch, pin C will have high voltage.
 We can use either digitalRead() or analogRead() function to read the voltage and process the signal.

 ![image](https://cloud.githubusercontent.com/assets/18479261/23009283/ebc5d6d6-f3c9-11e6-9b02-d7d4bdff34da.png)